 - Empanels a Judiciary Committee to enforce above policy;

-- Recommends groups to SDA for formal recognition.
+- Recommends groups for formal recognition.

 - President, whose powers and responsibilities include calling and presiding over ABC meetings, coordinating the ABC, and holding ABC elections;